isabella232/OctoStyle/_pages/capitalization.md

 ## Proper nouns vs common nouns

-A proper noun is the name of specific instance of a thing, Australia, Octopus Deploy.
-A common noun is general concept that refers to a class of things, country, deployment tool.
+A proper noun is the name of a specific instance of a thing, such as Australia and Octopus Deploy.
+A common noun is a general concept that refers to a class of things, such as country and deployment tool.
 The context words are used in can change whether a word is being used as a proper noun or a common noun.
 For instance,

-> With the Octopus Spaces feature you can create seperate spaces for each of your teams' infrastructure and projects.
+> With the Octopus Spaces feature you can create separate spaces for each of your teams' infrastructure and projects.

-In the above example, "Octopus Spaces" is the name of the feature, so it's capitalized, however, separate "spaces" refers to spaces as a general class of things and is not capitalized.
+In the above example, "Octopus Spaces" is the name of the feature, so it's capitalized, however, "separate spaces" refers to spaces as a general class of things and is not capitalized.

 ## Special note for IDs